SelfBiasedCode/FadingBlinker/README.md

-# FadingBlinker
+# FancyBlinker

 ## Summary

-FadingBlinker is an Arduino component to provide a smooth fading direction indicator for vehicles.
+FancyBlinker is an Arduino component to provide a smooth fading direction indicator for vehicles.
 Also it features a buzzer output for blinker indication.
 It is currently tested for the Atmel ATmega328P (e.g. Arduino Nano) and the ATmega4809 (Arduino Every).
 It uses a python script to precalculate gamma correction tables and is optimized for performance.

 ## Technical Details